ElyesBenKhoud/documentations/README.md

 3.  context: an object that holds the context of the request, such as the currently logged-in user or the data loaders
 4.  info: an object containing information about the current execution state, including the current field and the entire query.

+- The resolver function can fetch data from a database, a cache, or any other data source and should return the data as a plain JavaScript object that matches the type of the field.
+  For example, if we have a User type and a field username in our schema and we want to fetch the username from a database based on the id passed as an argument.

 ```js
 const resolvers = {
   Query: {